Statistics on Alcohol and Drug Abuse among Teens & Students

 Parents may also notice their prescription drugs going missing.
 The best way to know what’s happening in your kids’ lives is to keep communication lines open.
 Ask how they’re doing at school, go out to lunch with them, meet their friends, and so on.

-Does Your Loved One Need Addiction Treatment?
+Does Your Teenager or Loved One Need Addiction Treatment?

 If you have a loved one or a member of your family who is showing signs of alcoholism or drug addiction, making a plan for an early intervention will afford them the best chance for recovery.
 They will need your help to find the right treatment plan for them, especially since social stigmas can prevent them from seeking help on their own.